 a place of great beauty, luxury, and contentment.

 That Xanadu continues to receive mentions in popular culture truly speaks to its legendary idyllic beauty.
 Musicians, writers, moviemakers, and property developers have all been inspired by the magic that resonates with Xanadu.
 For example, the story of the 1980 cult film Xanadu and its musical spin-off revolve around a nightclub named after the Khan’s summer palace.
-Another, more acclaimed film, Citizen Kane (1941), featured a mansion named Xanadu, which, in turn, prompted Bill Gates to nickname his private estate
+Another, more acclaimed film, Citizen Kane (1941), featured a mansion with the same name, which, in turn, prompted Bill Gates to nickname his private estate Xanadu 2.0.

-If you’re not sure how to use Xanadu in a sentence, here are a few examples:
+If you’re not sure how to use it in a sentence, here are a few examples:

 - Three architects and a planner combine to create a Xanadu.
 (Oxford Dictionary)